 How it works

-Peer Ambassadors will develop and implement topical and timely student-centred events that align with our Community Summit and engage the student body.
+Peer Educators will develop and implement topical and timely student-centred events that align with our Community Summit and engage the student body.
 This is a chance for students to connect with each other on the issues that matter most.

 Why get involved?